 Believe it or not, some companies do not give the employees the chance to interview with the head of the department that they will be working with.
 They also rescheduled interviews a number of times with different candidates and hire other members without an official interview.
 If you fall into any of these circumstances, it’s best to avoid the company altogether.
 It means they aren’t organised and don’t have a clear structure.

 2. Sense of Boredom and Unhappiness

 Do you look around the office and see a sea of sad faces staring out the window wishing of a better life?
 If so, alarm bells should be ringing in your head.
 You wouldn’t want to be that person desperately waiting for the clock to hit 5.30pm so you can go home for the day.
-The office environment should feel upbeat and positive and you should enjoy being there.
+Instead, the office environment should feel upbeat and positive and you should enjoy being there.

 3. The Company Believes Their Perks are Culture

 Many companies think they’ve nailed company culture because they have a fancy ping-pong table and offer free catered lunches.
 Yet, they fail to notice the group of people near the water machine complaining of their workload and bad managers every morning.
 Don’t be fooled by the perks and look at what the actual environment is like.

 4. No Flexibility

 Most employees will need a few hours off here or there to go to a dentist or doctor’s appointment without wanting to chip into a full day off.
 But some employers lack the empathy to offer their staff the flexibility when it is truly needed.
 After a while employees will get tired of the lack of understanding and will stop caring as much as they did to begin with.